conotoium/GeoAI/README.md

+# GeoAI

 This tool uses gemini generative AI to assist in the trip planning process.
 It was originally intended as a utility for another of my projects, And I decided to seperate it as a standalone.

-### Usage:
+### Setup
-There are two ways to use this:
-- Input the gemini API key every time.
-- Create a .env in the same directory and input your API key there.

-Run with python.
+Firstly grab yourself a Gemini API Key (free useage, decent rate limit) from https://aistudio.google.com/apikey/ Next Download this python script.

+Use pip to install the required modules
 Required Modules:
 - geopy
 - python-dotenv
 - google.generativeai

+There are two ways to use this:
+- Input the gemini API key every time.
+- Create a .env in the same directory and input your API key there.

+Run with python (i.e. python3 GeoAI.py)

 # Example output